 - Capel Townsite Stormwater Treatment Project, Capel

 -Another keystone project has redirected stormwater from the Capel CBD into a constructed wetland.
 This polluted stormwater previously entered the Capel River unchecked.
-The wetland will now treat stormwater prior to it entering the Capel River.
+The wetland treats stormwater prior to it entering the Capel River.
 A large Gross Pollutant Trap located upstream of the site will provide ‘pre treatment’ and ‘safeguard the functionality’ of the wetland system.

 - Busselton Community Resource Centre Rain Gardens